janoamaral/janoamaral.github.io/_posts/2024-08-01-volviendo-a-lo-basico.markdown

 Si ya me conocés, entonces ¡gracias por el aguante!

+> normal quote
+> Highlights information that users should take into account, even when skimming.

 > note "Note"
 > Highlights information that users should take into account, even when skimming.